-In Grade 12, students continue to develop guest services and soft skills in anticipation of entering the hospitality industry.
-Seniors complete their resume as part of their portfolio.
-Mastering interview skills is a critical aspect of preparation to entering the work force.
+In Grade 12, students continue to develop guest services and soft skills; seniors complete their resume and master interview skills as a critical aspect of preparation to enter the workforce.
 Team building, leadership skills and equality in the workplace are explored in relation to guest services management.
-Sales and marketing including event planning, developing business relationships and internal and external sales are key components to master in the senior year.
-Students continue to participate in job shadowing activities at various approved sites.
-Seniors are also provided an opportunity to interview for various positions with local hospitality businesses.
-Students culminate the year with a Senior Project which prepares them for work opportunities in the Hospitality industry.
-Seniors also continue with training through Virtual Hotel and Virtual Business Personal Finance online simulations.
-Students receive a professional certification in TIPS (Training for Intervention Procedures) by Health Communications, Inc. Students receive a professional certification in Hospitality and Tourism Management Professional (CHTMP) through the American Hotel and Lodging Association.
-Students must complete a 100-hour on-site workplace component to receive this certification.
-Students become CPR and First Aid certified.
-Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
+Students continue to participate in job shadowing activities at various approved sites and are provided an opportunity to interview for various positions with local hospitality businesses.
+Students culminate the year with a Senior Project.
+Students receive a professional certification in Training for Intervention Procedures (TIPs) from Health Communications, Inc. as well as a professional certification in Hospitality and Tourism Management Professional (CHTMP) through the American Hotel and Lodging Association.
+Seniors must complete a 100-hour on-site workplace component to receive this certification.
+Seniors also become CPR and First Aid certified; those reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.

-Students can choose to further their education at numerous colleges and universities across the country in order to obtain a two-year or four-year degree in travel, tourism and hospitality management-related fields.
-Immediate employment opportunities include casinos; hotels and resorts; restaurants and banquet facilities; as well as the many customer service establishments.
+Students can choose to further their education at numerous colleges and universities across the country to obtain a degree in travel, tourism and hospitality management-related fields.
+Immediate employment opportunities include casinos, hotels and resorts, restaurants and banquet facilities, and many other customer service establishments.